KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ## Creating the dataset

+To examine how the Wikimedia community has assigned public domain status to Commons files sourced from Delpher, we first needed a robust and reliable dataset.
+Let's look at the steps we took to create it.

-The Wikimedia community has been uploading newspaper articles, advertisements, obituaries, book pages, portraits from magazines, and other materials from Delpher (and its predecessor projects) to Wikimedia Commons [since March 2008](https://commons.wikimedia.org/wiki/File:Krantenartikel_Tentoonstelling_De_Branding.jpg).
+This community has been uploading newspaper articles, advertisements, obituaries, book pages, portraits from magazines, and other materials from Delpher (and its predecessor projects) to Wikimedia Commons [since March 2008](https://commons.wikimedia.org/wiki/File:Krantenartikel_Tentoonstelling_De_Branding.jpg).
 Because these files were originally scattered across Commons without consistent categorization, the first step was to bring them together into a single, central place: [Category:Media from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).
 This category currently contains just over over 62K files.

 **Delpher source template**<br/>